Abercrombie Caves campground

-Step out of your tent and enjoy a refreshing swim in the pools of Grove Creek, then discover the natural wonders underground on a tour at Abercrombie Caves.
+Step out of your tent and go for a refreshing swim in the pools of Grove Creek, then discover the natural wonders underground on a tour at Abercrombie Caves.

 Explore the historic mining site at Mount Gray by day, then get cosy by the campfire at night.

 - Rubbish bins are not available.
 Please take your rubbish with you when you leave.